Ph.D. Information Science, University of Otago, New Zealand

 BSc of Electrical & Electronic Engineering, University of Bath, UK

-Business value of websites (eCommerce Websites), Social Commerce (Social Medial for eCommerce), Management Information Systems, Social Media Marketing, Business continuity and Risk Management.
-AI and Blockchain
+Business value of websites (eCommerce Websites), Social Commerce (Social Medial for eCommerce), Management Information Systems, Project Management, Digital transformation, eHealth, Innovation, AI and Blockchain

 - Ghandour, N and Ghandour, A. (2019).
 “The Experience of three different user groups using personally controlled health record for multidisciplinary care team”, Australasian Journal of Information Systems, Vol. 23 (2019), 1-33.